 EMDR shows that the mind can in fact heal from psychological trauma much as the body recovers from physical trauma.
 Once the psychological block is removed, healing resumes.

 EMDR uses directional eye movements to assist patients in processing distressing memories and ideas.
-The therapy has the patient recall distressing images and memories while receiving one of several types sensory inputs like eye movement direction and hand taps.
+The therapy has the patient recall distressing images and memories while receiving one of several types of sensory inputs like eye movement direction and hand taps.

 EMDR works based on the theory that the brain’s information processing system naturally moves toward mental health.
 If the system is blocked or imbalanced by the impact of a disturbing event, the emotional wound festers and can cause intense suffering.
 Once the block is removed, healing resumes.
 Using the detailed protocols and procedures learned in EMDR therapy training, clinicians help clients activate their natural healing processes.